-You may have been seeing the Ninja Foodi Max 9-in-1 Multi Cooker advertised on TV, or on sale over the Black Friday period.
-If so, it is possible you wonder what it is exactly, and why you (and all the people who snapped up a sales deal on it) would want one.
+You may have been seeing the Ninja Foodi Max 9-in-1 Multi Cooker advertised on TV, or even being put through its paces by fans on TikTok.
+If so, it is possible you wonder what it is exactly, and why you would want one.
 Well, before I wax lyrical about how much I love this kitchen helper, let's explain what it is for.

 The Ninja Foodi Max 9-in-1 Multi Cooker is the largest model in the Ninja Food multi cooker family.
 For those who aren't familiar with multi cookers, they are what you would expect from the name – a kitchen appliance that offers a variety of cooking functions.
 This model has more cooking capabilities than the other Ninja Foodi multi cookers, and more than most of its competitors.
 From slow cook, to air crisp, roast and pressure cook, it means you can cook a variety of foods in it and hopefully clear a few single-use appliances from your kitchen countertops.